 In the end, Peggy Carter does indeed “get the son-of-a-bitch,” and is greeted with applause from her co-workers when she walks into the Strategic Scientific Reserve at the end of season one.
 When a United States Senator enters shortly thereafter, however, it is Jack Thompson that he singles out for accolades.

 “What I hear, you saved thousands of lives,” the Senator tells Thompson.
 “The city and the country owe you a great debt.”
 He then addresses the crowd that has assembled and adds, “We need more men like Jack Thompson, fighting for freedom and security.”
-Despite having led the applause of Carter just minutes earlier, Thompson silently accepts the praise nonetheless.
+Despite having led the applause of Carter just minutes earlier, Thompson now silently accepts the praise.

 Agent Daniel Sousa is appalled by Jack Thompson’s response, but Carter takes it in stride.
 “I don’t need a Congressional honor,” she tells Sousa.
 “I don’t need Agent Thompson’s approval, or the President’s.
 I know my value.
 Anyone else’s opinion doesn’t really matter.”

 In the 1940s, that may have been the best a woman could hope for – to know that they made a difference in the world while accepting that they would never receive the recognition they deserved.
-The twenty-first century, however, has witnessed a slew of non-fiction accounts of the real life Peggy Carters of the past that finally shine the spotlight on their accomplishments.
+The twenty-first century, however, has witnessed a slew of non-fiction publications that finally shine the spotlight on the real life Peggy Carters of the past and their accomplishments.

 From Margot Lee Shetterly’s Hidden Figures, which relates the role that African American women played in the Space Race of the 1960s, to the Rise of the Rocket Girls of Nathalia Holt that focused on NASA’s Jet Propulsion Lab in the 1940s and 50s, to Code Girls by Liza Mundy that tells the story of American women code breakers during World War II, it is becoming more and more evident that the true story of American woman has only just begun to be written.